The Benefits of Fishing: Why You Should Go Fishing

 Fishing is, of course, all about the fish!
 These nutrient-packed, protein-rich creatures are essential for a healthy and balanced diet, providing a wealth of essential vitamins and nutrients to keep your body functioning at its best.

 Some key nutrients that can be found when eating fish include Omega 3 fatty acids, which support heart health and promote better eyesight.
 Fish is also an outstanding source of vitamin B12, which is important for healthy nerves, blood cells, and DNA.
 Additionally, fish contain ample amounts of protein, good cholesterol, and a good dose of vitamin D, which can help keep you feeling your best.
-So if you're looking to eat more healthy foods, look no further than your local stream or lake for some delicious, nutritious fish!
+From caramelised onion shrimp pasta to barrel fish with a butter wine sauce, you're never short of some healthy and delicious dietary choices!

 Check out those ten best redfish recipes.